retrography/digital-methods/index.md

 - 9:00-12:00 Lecture or workshop with a short break

-Use the following this [link](https://calendar.google.com/calendar/ical/53ggv2r7qegc4e9cgj1f549nec@group.calendar.google.com/private-35f204458184545b3e421eccd38e2741/basic.ics) to subscribe to the course calendar in your favourite calendar client.
+Use the [this address](https://calendar.google.com/calendar/ical/53ggv2r7qegc4e9cgj1f549nec@group.calendar.google.com/private-35f204458184545b3e421eccd38e2741/basic.ics) to subscribe to the course calendar in your favourite calendar client.

 ## Deliverables